 On the off chance you’re reading these words on an actual desktop computer (rather than a phone, tablet, smart mirror, game console…), stop and look at the speakers you have on either side of your monitor.
 Are you back now?
 OK, now look at the PC speakers and amplifier [Kris Slyka] recently built and realize you’ve been bested.
 Don’t feel bad, she’s got us beat as well.

-The speaker and amplifier enclosures were painstakingly printed and assembled over the course of three months, and each piece was designed to be small enough to fit onto the roughly 4 in x 4 in bed of his PrintrBot Play.
-While his limited print volume made the design considerably trickier, it did force [Chris] to adopt a modular design approach with arguably made assembly (and potential future repairs or improvements) easier.
+The speaker and amplifier enclosures were painstakingly printed and assembled over the course of three months, and each piece was designed to be small enough to fit onto the roughly 4 in x 4 in bed of her PrintrBot Play.
+While limited print volume made the design considerably trickier, it did force [Kris] to adopt a modular design approach with arguably made assembly (and potential future repairs or improvements) easier.

 If your computer speakers were assembled by mere mortals, never fear.
 We’ve covered a number of interesting hacks and mods for more run-of-the-mill desktop audio setups which should hold you over until it’s time to harvest the speaker trees.

 21 thoughts on “Printed PC Speakers Are Way Cooler Than Yours”

 Haha, yeah.
 I thought it looked like something straight out of Bioshock.

 Hah!
 I clicked the video solely based on this review.
 I have to say, it’s spot on, except for the Skrillex.
 Needs more Skrillex, IMO.

 What do you mean, “As if?”
 I’m pretty sure if I planted some of these seeds, I could grow a set of those speaker housings in my back yard.

 “Gourd speakers” actually exist, and they do look like that.

 With the complete freedom of 3D printing why chose the worst shape for a speaker?
 I would expect a more organic gourd shape with an acoustic tuned port(s) and damped interior.